skip to main content

 What if I have to stop nursing for some reason?

-If breast-feeding is delayed after birth, stopped for a while, or if you and baby are separated, you will want to use a breast pump or hand expression to keep up your milk supply and empty your breasts.
+If breastfeeding is delayed after birth, stopped for a while, or if you and your baby are separated, you will want to use a breast pump or hand expression to keep up your milk supply and empty your breasts.
 Ideally, if the baby is not nursing 6 hours after birth, you should begin to stimulate your milk supply by stimulating your breasts.
 Ask the hospital personnel for assistance with this.

 • Read the instructions carefully.